Roberto D'Alessio was born on April 1st, 1893, in Vittoria (Ragusa), Sicily.

 as Fenton in "Falstaff".

-On the 20 of May of 1922 he sang the role of Elvino in "La sonnambula" at the Teatro Massimo in Palermo, with Toti Dal Monte and Vittorio Julio.
+On the 20 of May, 1922, he sang the role of Elvino in "La sonnambula" at the Teatro Massimo in Palermo, with Toti Dal Monte and Vittorio Julio.
 There were several performances in Sicily that

-included, on the 27 of May of 1922, "Il barbiere di Siviglia" at the Teatro Gangi in Catania, with Toti Dal Monte, Mario Basiola and Vittorio Julio; then more "Barbieri" with the same cast, at
+included, on the 27 of May, "Il barbiere di Siviglia" at the Teatro Gangi in Catania, with Toti Dal Monte, Mario Basiola and Vittorio Julio; then more "Barbieri" with the same cast, at

-On the 3rd of February of 1923 he sang five performances of "Falstaff" at the Teatro Regio, Parma, with Mariano Stabile.
+From the 3rd of February, 1923, he sang five performances of "Falstaff" at the Teatro Regio, Parma, with Mariano Stabile.
 A curiosity: he was announced as "Luigi" D'Alessio.

 In 1923 he sang Wilhelm in "Mignon" and Faust in "Mefistofele" at the Teatro Carlo Felice in Genoa.